PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Background and Motivation

 Computation of each point at time step { $k+1$} requires the values of the point itself and its four neighboring points at time step $k$.

-Two blocking methods are widely used to optimize iterative stencils for data locality: \textit{Spatial Blocking}~\cite{irigoin1988supernode,Wolfe:1989:MIS:76263.76337} and \textit{Temporal Blocking}~\cite{DBLP:conf/cgo/MatsumuraZWEM20,rawat2016effective}.
+Two blocking methods are widely used to optimize iterative stencils for data locality: \textit{Spatial Blocking}~\cite{irigoin1988supernode,Wolfe:1989:MIS:76263.76337} and \textit{Temporal Blocking}~\cite{DBLP:conf/cgo/MatsumuraZWEM20,rawat2016effective,rawat2018domain}.

-In spatial blocking we split the domain into sub-domains, where each thread block can load its sub-domain to the shared memory to improve the data reuse.
+In spatial blocking on GPUs, we split the whole domain into sub-domains, where each thread block can load its sub-domain to the shared memory to improve the data reuse.
 In the meantime, we require redundant data accesses at the boundary of the thread block to data designated for adjacent thread blocks.

 In iterative stencils, each time step depends on the result of the previous time step.
 One could advance the solution by combining several time steps.
 The temporal dependency, in this case, is resolved by using a number of halo layers that match the number of combined steps.
-The amount of data that can be computed depends on the stencil radius ($rad$) and the number of time steps in-between ($b_t$).
-In overlapped tiling~\cite{Holewinski:2012:HCG:2304576.2304619,Krishnamoorthy:2007:EAP:1250734.1250761,Meng:2009:PMA:1542275.1542313}, this region can be represented as {$2 \times b_t\times rad$} ($halo$ region).
+The amount of data that can be computed depends on the stencil radius ($rad$) and the number of time steps that are combined ($b_t$).
+In overlapped temporal tiling~\cite{Holewinski:2012:HCG:2304576.2304619,Krishnamoorthy:2007:EAP:1250734.1250761,Meng:2009:PMA:1542275.1542313}, this region can be represented as {$2 \times b_t\times rad$} ($halo$ region).
 Methods based on this kind of blocking are called \textit{overlapped temporal blocking} schemes.
+Overlapped temporal blocking introduced the overhead of redundant computation that wavefront~\cite{malas2015multicore,wellein2009efficient,belviranli2015peerwave} is aimed to alleviate.